OpenCollarTeam/OpenCollar/src/collar/oc_relay.md

 3) Add relay safeword.
 Name it "Refuse".
 4) Make relay safeword when on auto pause the relay for 30 seconds 4 1/2) Make "helpless mode" with checkbox to turn off Refuse and also stop collar safeword (can this be done with a single setting?)
 5) add checkbox to lock out wearer from changing relay settings
-6)Relay needs to send a signal to rlvsuite, and rlvsuite needs to clear what restrictions it thinks it has set, then request them from settings.
+6) Relay needs to send a signal to rlvsuite, and rlvsuite needs to clear what restrictions it thinks it has set, then request them from settings.
 This will trigger it to re-issue all restrictions)
 7) rlvsys: Allow RLV Clear All signal to clear relay restrictions
 8) add blacklist.
 Set limit for blacklisted sources.